 After the mobility

-After the mobility ends and in line with the Grant Agreement, the staff members is requested to submit to VUM Erasmus+ Office the following documents:
+After the mobility ends and in line with the Grant Agreement, the staff members are requested to submit to VUM International Mobility Office the following documents:

 - Certificate of Attendance issued by the receiving institution